Kid Amazo: Rebirth

-A new Kid-Amazo appeared in the DC Rebirth series, Super-Sons, created by Peter J. Tomasi and Jorge Jimenez.
+A new Kid-Amazo, Reggie Meyer, appears in the DC Rebirth series Super-Sons, and was created by Peter Tomasi and Jorge Jimenez.

-Reggie Meyer was a relative of a family both cured and empowered by "The Amazo Virus".
-They went about their day to day lives protecting their small hometown in Providence, Rhode Island as its own superhero team.
-Reggie however was more inclined to being a bully than he ever was a good Samaritan, and his particular household was prone to infighting even before they all got a hold of superpowers.
+Reggie Meyer is part of a family who gained superpowers from the Amazo virus and protect their hometown of Providence, Rhode Island as a team.
+Reggie is more inclined to being a bully than he ever was a good Samaritan, and his particular household is prone to infighting even before they obtained superpowers.
+An android created by Lex Luthor manipulates Reggie into obtaining Amazo armor, which enhances his powers and enables him to become a supervillain.